dropout/flutter_mindful_minutes/README.md

 - The plugin currently records a `title` of "Meditation" (Android) and uses a category HK sample on iOS.
 If you want localized/custom titles, consider contributing a PR to expose a title parameter.

 - Permission flows are platform-native.
 The plugin returns `false`/throws when the permission flow cannot be completed or is denied.

+### Cross-platform authorization-status normalization

+The Dart API intentionally hides a key platform difference behind `getRequestForAuthorizationStatus()`.
+While there is no API for that Android also supresses repeatedly shown request dialogs according to the "Two-strike" rule.

+- On iOS, the native implementation can directly query HealthKit with `getRequestStatusForAuthorization(toShare:read:)` and map that result to `RequestStatusForAuthorization`.
+- On Android, Health Connect does not expose an equivalent direct API for this specific flow, so the plugin derives the same Dart-level status by combining:
+  - current granted-permission state, and
+  - a persisted denial counter (`PermissionDenialCounter`) that tracks repeated denials and treats over-limit requests as `unnecessary`.

+This gives Flutter callers one consistent permission-check API, while platform-specific behavior remains encapsulated in native code.

 ---